billybrewster/blog/content/posts/spine2022.md

 -	Swear
 -	Repeat for hours on end

-I have a friend Natasha who has a holiday home in Slaggyford and always gives support to the Spine racers (she;s known as the Angel of Slaggyford), but unfortunately it was very early morning as I passed though so I wasn’t expecting to see her.
+I have a friend Natasha who has a holiday home in Slaggyford and always gives support to the Spine racers (she's known as the Angel of Slaggyford), but unfortunately it was very early morning as I passed though so I wasn’t expecting to see her.

 It began to get light as I reached the abode of Rastaman Ralph.
 Anyone who has done the Spine or Pennine Way will recognise this residence and possibly had the pleasure of meeting its proprietor.
 It is just before you climb onto the quagmire that is Blenkinsopp Common.

 It feels like something has gone badly wrong here.
 There is junk and rubbish scattered all over the yard, and few downbeaten caravans and chickens roaming everywhere.

 The last time I’d been through here was during the night with Mark during a Spine training run a few years ago.
-We were greeted by the Rasta smoking a joint and slurping from a can of Stella who proceeded to show us some videos from his Youtube channel in which he surprises various Spine racers and interviews them.
+We were greeted by the Rasta smoking a joint and slurping from a can of Stella who proceeded to show us some videos from his Youtube channel in which he ambushes various Spine racers and interviews them.
 It was a true Deliverance moment and we weren’t sure if we were going to escape with our lives.

 Here is a gem from the previous summers race:

 {{< youtube OZoz0jFjqtg  >}}

 Sadly the Rasta didn’t make an appearance today, I could have done with the distraction.
-The only sign of life being the chickens.
+The only sign of life was the chickens.

 I made a brief stop at Greenhead for some food and a hot drink before setting off up the much nicer Hadrians Wall section.
 Here I met Nuno Santos, a Portuguese runner who was suffering badly with feet issues and Nigel Martin, a local runner from Hexham.